icebert04/icebert04.github.io/_posts/2017-12-22-paksiw-before-lechon.md

 For those who doesn't know what a Paksiw looks like...
 Lechon Paksiw (or Paksiw) is made from leftover Lechon (whole roasted pig) cooked in a homemade Lechon sauce, vinegar, and simple spices.

 Normally, most people buy the Lechon first then they cooked the leftover and make it into a Paksiw.
 My story is different...
 My Friends from La Loma sends me the Paksiw first then after the Lechon.
-I remember the time when I went to their place is La Loma.
-Their Lechon store is at the corner of the main street which is pretty much good and stratetig location in capturing new customers.
+I remember the time when I went to their place in La Loma.
+Their Lechon store is at the corner of the main street which is pretty much a good and stratetig location in capturing new customers.
+And while I was talking to the owner, I carefully observe how the Lechon (of different sizes) were line up in front of their store.
+The motorists will then park their cars and order their preferred Lechon size.
+I was startled to see them all gone before the end of the day.

+Sometimes when they have Lechon that are left at the end of the day (which is very rare) they make the leftovers as Paksiw and sell it to their customers.
+But even the Paksiw are like Meteorites from outer space that comes once in a blue moon.
+I myself can testify to that.
+Their Paksiw is probably the best Paksiw that I've tried so far.
+The owner and her loyal sister whom everybody calls **"Mamita"** made this Paksiw with special ingredient.
+According to them, they cooked in diffirently that is why it is so rich and tasty.